-The eastern parts of the subject site, namely Lot (with an area of approximately 10 ha) and the eastern extent of Lot (approximately 12.5 ha) lie within the Western Sydney Aerotropolis (WSA) nominated area while the remainder of the subject site lies outside and to the west of the WSA nominated area, including approximately 26 ha located within the Outer Sydney Orbital corridor, as shown in Figure 2 and Figure 3.
+The eastern parts of the subject site, namely Construction (with an area of approximately 10 ha) and the eastern extent of Construction (approximately 12.5 ha) lie within the Western Sydney Aerotropolis (WSA) nominated area while the remainder of the subject site lies outside and to the west of the WSA nominated area, including approximately 26 ha located within the Outer Sydney Orbital corridor, as shown in Figure 2 and Figure 3.

-The majority of Lot (is zoned as 'Certified - urban capable' (approximately 8.9 ha, and mapped orange in Figure 2), and contains very little native vegetation, with small areas along the northern boundary orange in Figure 2), and contains very little native vegetation, with small areas along the northern boundary being mapped 'Non-certified - avoided for other' (approximately 0.5 ha and corresponding to the area of riparian corridor, mapped blue in Figure 2) and parts of western extent mapped as 'Non-certified - avoided for biodiversity' (approximately 0.7 ha and mapped green in Figure 2).
-The areas of Lot that have been mapped as Non-certified contain no native vegetation, and should not be avoided on biodiversity grounds.
+The majority of Figure 2), and contains very little native vegetation, with small areas along the northern boundary being mapped 'Non-certified - avoided for other' (approximately 0.5 ha and corresponding to the area of riparian corridor, mapped blue in Figure 2) and parts of western extent mapped as 'Non-certified - avoided for biodiversity' (approximately 0.7 ha and mapped green in Figure 2).
+The areas of Figure 2) that have been mapped as Non-certified contain no native vegetation, and should not be avoided on biodiversity grounds.

-The eastern parts of Lot (a total of approximately 12.5 ha), which lie within the WSA nominated area boundary are either mapped as 'Non-certified - avoided for other' (approximately 7 ha and mapped blue in Figure 2) or 'Non-certified - avoided for biodiversity' (approximately 5.4 ha, and mapped green in Figure 2).
+The eastern parts of Conservation (a total of approximately 12.5 ha), which lie within the WSA nominated area boundary are either mapped as 'Non-certified - avoided for other' (approximately 7 ha and mapped blue in Figure 2) or 'Non-certified - avoided for biodiversity' (approximately 5.4 ha, and mapped green in Figure 2).
 The 26 ha of the OSO is not categorised for SCA - despite having similar vegetation patches to the Avoided for Biodiversity (green area).
 The remainder of the site, outside of the WSA nominated area is mapped as part of the Strategic Conservation Areas (SCAs) (with a total area of 195 ha), and the OSO corridor (26 ha).
-Parts of Lot within the WSA nominated area are also mapped as part of the SCAs.
+Parts of Lot 19 DP528902 within the WSA nominated area are also mapped as part of the SCAs.
 The relevant DCPCP mapping for the subject site is shown in Figure 3.
 It is understood that this mapping is based on the perceived ecological values of the subject site from prior broad-scale vegetation mapping (OEH, 2013) for the